-The Royal Agricultural Benevolent Institution (R.A.B.I.) gives confidential help to farming people of all ages, particularly those on low incomes and little in the way of savings when they are in financial difficulty.
+The Royal Agricultural Benevolent Institution (R.A.B.I.) provides financial support to farming people of all ages, particularly those on low incomes and little in the way of savings when they are in financial difficulty.

 RSABI supports people from Scottish agriculture emotionally, practically and financially in times of need.
 The service is available to those from farming, crofting, and growing or their dependants.
 This is a comprehensive service to clients who are experiencing difficult times to enable them to move forward.